tomb-keeper/graph-neural-networks-lifelong-learning/README.md

 ## Relevant Papers

-These papers serve as the main references for the concepts
+These papers serve as the main references for the concepts used in this project:

+1. [Lifelong Learning on Evolving Graphs Under the Constraints of Imbalanced Classes and New Classes](https://authors.elsevier.co